The Exponentially Tilted Gaussian Prior for Variational Autoencoders

 \subsection{Alternative Priors for Variational Autoencoders}

-Arguably the most commonly used prior distribution for the VAE is the standard Gaussian, which takes the form $\mathcal{N}(0,\sigma I)$ where $\sigma = \left[\sigma_0 \textrm{. . . } \sigma_{n-1}\right]^\top$.
+Arguably the most commonly used prior distribution for the VAE is the standard Gaussian, which takes the form $\mathcal{N}(0,\textrm{diag}(\sigma) )$ where $\sigma = \left[\sigma_0 \textrm{. . . } \sigma_{n-1}\right]^\top$.
 While this formulations has seen great popularity, there are a number of drawbacks such as the posterior collapse problem and blurry image reconstructions due to the Gaussian distribution being uni-modal.
 In this section we discuss a variety of different prior distributions that have been proposed as an alternative to the standard Gaussian prior.

 A popular method is to use a hierarchy of variables for the prior distribution.
 For example the Ladder VAE constructs a hierarchy of the form $p_{\theta}=p_{\theta}\left(z_L\right)\prod_{i=1}^{L-1} p_{\theta}\left(z_i\vert z_{i+1}\right)$ where the hierarchy has $L$ layers of latent variable.
-Some other example of this types of model include \cite{Sonderby}, \cite{Maaloe1} and \cite{Maaloe2} which all use different ways to construct the latent variable hierarchy.
-The intent behind the type of method is to construct a prior which has multiple modalities and is more expressive than a standard Gaussian prior.
+Some other example of this type of model include work done by \citet{Sonderby}, \citet{Maaloe1}, and \citet{Maaloe2} which all use different ways to construct the latent variable hierarchy.

-Another way in which a more expressive prior can be constructed is by using flow-based methods in the latent space of a VAE.
+Another type of prior can be constructed by using flow-based methods in the latent space of a VAE.